uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Many humans take for granted the fact that they can easily have a conversation with another person, and choose appropriate things to say based on the conversation.
 The ability to do this is a form of intelligence, and for computers it isn’t so easy!
 Many attempts have been made to design {glossary-link term="program"}computer programs{glossary-link end} that can have a conversation with a human and sound intelligent.
-These computer programs are called *chatterbots*, or just *chatbots*.
+These computer programs are called {glossary-link term="chatterbot"}chatterbots{glossary-link end}, or just *chatbots*.

 You may come across chatterbots online for serious uses (such as giving help on a booking website).
 Sometimes it's hard to tell if you're getting an automated response.